 This is when the face, muzzle, and cheeks are all shaved very close to the skin.
 This is typically done on Poodles.
 Here is an example:

-This is when the eye lashes are left long.
-Here’s an example:
+This is when the eye lashes are left long and not trimmed.

 A note on asking your groomer to Leave Lashes: Dogs are living, breathing, moving things that can twitch, jerk, sneeze, or become startled suddenly.
 When a groomer uses scissors to style a dog’s face, it can be especially difficult to avoid cutting the eyelashes.
 As such, most groomers will do their best to keep your Dood’s lovely lashes long if requested, but it’s never a guarantee.